The stripping process can be slow: part I: Bounding the stripping number

 We will analyse the running of SLOW-STRIP on a random configuration generated by the AP-model, and then use Corollary~\ref{ccon0} to translate the results to $\H_r(n,m)$.
 We continue to use hypergraph terminology to refer to the configuration, and so strictly speaking, a ``vertex'' is a bin, a ``hyperedge'' is an $r$-tuple of the partition along with an allocation of the vertex-copies in that $r$-tuple, $G_t$ is the configuration remaining after $t$ iterations, etc. We say a vertex-copy is {\em light/heavy} if the bin it is allocated to is {\em light/heavy}.
 Where we say ``graph" in this context, we mean the (not neccessarily simple) hypergraph obtained from the configuration by contracting the bins.

 SLOW-STRIP runs on a configuration {in $AP_r(n,m)$} as follows: Initially, the queue $\msq_0$ contains all the light bins; i.e. the bins of size less than $k$.
 In each step, SLOW-STRIP removes a vertex-copy $x$ of the bin $u$ in the front of the queue, together with the $r-1$ vertex-copies in the same part as $x$.
 Each time we delete one of the $D_t$ vertex-copies not in $\msq_t$, we query whether the bin containing that copy now has size $k-1$; if so then we move that bin to the queue.
-When all vertex-copies of $u$ are removed then $u$ is deleted from the queue.
+When all vertex-copies of $u$ are removed then $u$ is deleted from the queue. \fix{We define the $k$-core of a configuration to be what remains when SLOW-STRIP terminates.}